 Scenario 1: The Soldier Before Deployment

 Staff Sergeant Torres is deploying to a region where communication will be sporadic.
 Before leaving, he creates two capsules.
 The first contains practical information for his wife: every account password, insurance details, and a step-by-step guide for the family finances.
 He enables Privacy Shield for this one.
 The second is personal: a video message for his wife, individual letters for his two sons (ages 4 and 7), and a voice recording of himself reading their favorite bedtime story.
-He sets both to Dead Man's Switch with a 12-month interval - longer than his deployment with a safety buffer.
-When he comes home, he responds to the check-in.
+He sets both to Guardian Release with a 12-month interval - longer than his deployment with a safety buffer.
+When he returns from deployment, he clicks the check-in link - it takes a few seconds.
 The capsules stay sealed.
 He updates the practical information and leaves them active, just in case.

 Scenario 2: The Police Officer